Dying Matters Awareness Week

 Are We Ready?

-That's the theme of Dying Matters Week this year which will run from 13 - 19 May 2019.
+That was the theme of Dying Matters Week this year which ran from 13 - 19 May 2019.

 It’s a question that challenges each of us on several levels.
 This is a practical question – wills, funeral planning and more – but of course it’s also emotional, and deeply spiritual for some of us.